New Orleans Motorcycle Accident Lawyer

 How Do Courts Determine Liability in a Motorcycle Accident in New Orleans?

-While each case is different, responsibility for a motorcycle accident is usually decided based on negligence under Louisiana Civil Code Article 2323 .
-If someone acted carelessly and caused the accident, they are considered negligent and responsible.
+While each case is different, responsibility for a motorcycle accident is usually determined by negligence.
+If someone acted carelessly and caused the accident, they are considered negligent, and if that negligence directly leads to an accident, they can be held responsible.

 In many accidents between motorcycles and cars, the car driver is often found negligent.
-However, motorcycle riders can also be responsible if they are careless, such as speeding or making risky maneuvers that lead to a collision with a car.
+However, motorcycle riders can also be responsible if they are careless, such as speeding or making risky maneuvers that lead to a collision.
 The court may also find that multiple parties are partially liable.
 When this happens, each party is liable for their portion of the fault, and their damages are reduced by their percentage of fault for the accident.

 Motorcycle accidents can cause various expenses for victims.
 Your lawyer can assist you in getting compensation to cover these costs.
 Some of the damages you may be able to recover include: